SusanNyein/Skyscrapers/README.md

 * Switzerland

 Especially,
-Use CSS to get better and eye attractive GUI.
+use CSS to get better and eye attractive GUI.
 Also use Javascript functions & event type for backend processes.